Stanmer House

-Shortly thereafter, Stanmer House was then bought by large local employer and property owner, KSD Support Services.
-The new leaseholder, owned by local businessmen Chris Gargan, Peter McDonnell and Mark Ratcliffe, reopened Stanmer House for Easter 2021, firstly as The House Cafe and eventually launching the self-titled Stanmer House in December 2022.
+Shortly thereafter, Stanmer House was bought by local employer and property owner, KSD Support Services.
+It reopened in 2021, firstly as the House Cafe and eventually as Stanmer House in 2022.

 Planning permission to convert the house into a hotel is in place, but KSD is uncertain if it will proceed with this plan.

 Stanmer House is currently used as a dual-purpose building, with restaurant and cafe premises on the ground floor, and a number of local businesses occupying offices on the upper floors.